paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 Input:

-- NetworkBridgeUpdate(update)
+- `NetworkBridgeUpdate(update)`
-- StatementDistributionMessage
+- `StatementDistributionMessage`

 Output:

-- NetworkBridge::SendMessage(`[PeerId]`, message)
+- `NetworkBridge::SendMessage(PeerId, message)`
-- NetworkBridge::SendRequests (StatementFetching)
+- `NetworkBridge::SendRequests(StatementFetching)`
-- NetworkBridge::ReportPeer(PeerId, cost_or_benefit)
+- `NetworkBridge::ReportPeer(PeerId, cost_or_benefit)`

 ## Functionality

 Implemented as a gossip protocol.
 Handle updates to our view and peers' views.
 Neighbor packets are used to inform peers which chain heads we are interested in data for.

 It is responsible for distributing signed statements that we have generated and forwarding them, and for detecting a variety of Validator misbehaviors for reporting to [Misbehavior Arbitration](../utility/misbehavior-arbitration.md).
 During the Backing stage of the inclusion pipeline, it's the main point of contact with peer nodes.
 On receiving a signed statement from a peer in the same backing group, assuming the peer receipt state machine is in an appropriate state, it sends the Candidate Receipt to the [Candidate Backing subsystem](candidate-backing.md) to handle the validator's statement.
-On receiving `StatementDistributionMessage::Share` we make sure to send messages to our backing group in addition to random other peers, to ensure a fast backing process and getting all statements quickly for distribtution.
+On receiving `StatementDistributionMessage::Share` we make sure to send messages to our backing group in addition to random other peers, to ensure a fast backing process and getting all statements quickly for distribution.

 Track equivocating validators and stop accepting information from them.
 Establish a data-dependency order: